skip navigation

 • Call: 715-749-9048 and leave a voice mail message.
 Those calling in scores have two minutes of space per call to report, so speak quickly, but clearly.
 Those reporting should leave a phone number at which they can be reached on Monday during business hours if Tracie has a follow-up question (those reporting should take scores with them to work Monday morning so they can clarify any issues).

 Pre-Meet Confirmation Contacts.
 It is the responsibility of each host team to contact the coaches for all teams attending the host's meet not more than ten days, and not less than five days, in advance to verify the attendance of the visiting teams and the start time of each team's first game.
 The League will provide each host with a list of contacts from the teams attending its upcoming meet about ten days in advance of the event (the Wednesday or Thursday 9 to 10 days before the meet) as described in Rule A-8 of these rules.
-If a visiting team is not planning to attend a given meet, the host will immediately notify Tracie Tilton (715-749-9048 / tracie@gnbl.org) so a replacement can be arranged.
+If a visiting team is not planning to attend a given meet, the host will immediately notify Tracie Tilton (715-749-9048 / tracie@gnbl.org) so a replacement can be arranged if possible.
 Host teams that fail to make these confirmations on a timely basis and have a scheduled visiting team not attend its meet, will have its hosting credit reduced by $100.
 When calling, texting or emailing, the host team should provide each visiting team coach with the name and number of someone in the host community to call in case of weather issues on Friday night or Saturday morning.

 Complaints/Suggestions.
 Coaches at a meet with complaints about referees, concessions, player/coach conduct, etc., should first voice these to the meet director or the coach of the host team.
 If the problem persists and satisfaction is not achieved by the complaining party, a written complaint should be filed with the League, using the prescribed form in Attachment #1 to these rules.
 This form can also be used to make suggestions about how to improve League play.
 The League will only accept complaint forms (or letters) from one of the team's coaches; complaints from parents, players or other non-coaching individuals will not be acknowledged or processed.

 • A roster for your team.
-Rosters can be submitted on the "roster form" posted on the website (or a word-processed document with all of the information) and must contain each player's first and last name, jersey number, home address, school and grade during the 2023-2024 school year.
+Rosters can be submitted on the "roster form" posted on the website (or a word-processed document with all of the information) and must contain each player's first and last name, jersey number, home address, school and grade during the 2024-2025 school year.
 Updates to this list can be submitted via email throughout the season as needed by providing the names of new players, delete names of players no longer on the team, changes in jersey numbers, changes in addresses, etc. Rosters can be returned via regular mail (GNBL, P O Box 506, Hudson, WI 54016), by email to jen@gnbl.org or by fax to 715-796-2872.

 • A "Consent for Medical Treatment and Voluntary Release, Acknowledgement and Acceptance of Risks Indemnity Agreement" (hereafter "Liability Waiver/Concussion Agreement").
 The Liability Waiver, the "Parent and Athlete Concussion Law Agreement" and the coach’s Concussion Agreement are combined into one document to simplify the paperwork for coaches and associations.
 The Liability Waiver/Concussion Agreement provides legal protection to you as a coach, your school and your referees, not just those parties organizing the League.
 We strongly urge you to take this process seriously.

 To submit Liability Waiver/Concussion forms online, for each player on the team have the parent/legal guardian visit our website at gnbl.org, then click on "Waiver/Concussion Info" in the top menu bar.
 From there they can follow the online instructions.
-Parents (guardians) must complete this process once each season (even if they filled it out last season, we need a new waiver submitted for the 2022-2023 season).
+Parents (guardians) must complete this process once each season (even if they filled it out last season, we need a new waiver submitted for the 2024-2025 season).
 If you have questions during the process, please contact Jen Myer at jen@gnbl.org.

 Rosters and Liability Waiver/Concussion forms must be submitted two weeks before the first date your team plays and absolutely no later than the following deadlines for each grade level: